 Throughout the month of June, Fordham University’s International Humanitarian Affairs Program is hosting the intensive program, during which 40 students will spend 14 hours a day, six days a week, collaborating on effective approaches in handling a variety of humanitarian crises, such as famine and epidemics.

-“This is a very complex field, it’s a big business,” said CIHC President Kevin M. Cahill, M.D., of humanitarian assistance.
-“You wouldn’t send a soldier to war without some basic training.”
 Those involved in humanitarian efforts often shift from agency to agency, where there has been a lack of common protocols, such as how to properly handle to a hostage situation.
-To build universal standards, the interdisciplinary program employs officials from the United Nations, non-governmental organizations and volunteers to create a model program with intensity that mirrors the rigor of a humanitarian crisis, Cahill said.
+To build universal standards, the interdisciplinary program employs officials from the United Nations, non-governmental organizations and volunteers to create a model program with intensity that mirrors the rigor of a humanitarian crisis.